jes85/Fantasy-Football-Trade-Recommendations/README.md

 - contains the source code.
 Main file is ff.js.

+tst/

+- contains the unit tests.
+Should follow same folder structure as src/.

 api_playground/

 - contains output of various http calls to espn's api.
 I used this to piece together which api calls I needed to make to get the data I wanted (espn's doesn't have public documentation for their api).